 As the European sports car market invaded the United States after WWII, American auto manufacturers took notice.
 Very .....

 few, if any, produced a 2-seater oriented sports car.
 By the early 1950's, Jaguar, Austin Healey, Triumph, MG and other small English sports cars were finding garages in the United States, not to mention Alfa Romeo, Porsche, etc. Pushing an effort to supply a unique 2-seater for the Kaiser brand was designer Howard “Dutch” Darrin, a renowned automotive stylist for Packard and Duesenberg.
-Although, the longtime sedan oriented Henry J. Kaiser was a tough sell on pushing such an automobile, his selection of traditional family style automobiles was a major focus to save his namesake in an ever-growing market where larger firms were eating up their competition.
-Darrin was able to push his stunning Roadster with disappearing doors that slid into the front fenders forward to production, some say with the prodding of Mrs. Kaiser after seeing the design, so it would appear at the 1953 New York auto show with many admirers.
-Kaiser Motors was struggling as whole to stay alive, so only 435 Roadsters would be produced, and today represent the last of Dutch Darrin automotive legacy.
+Although, the longtime sedan oriented Henry J. Kaiser was a tough sell on pushing such an automobile.
+His selection of traditional family style automobiles was a major focus to save his namesake in an ever-growing market where larger firms were eating up their competition.
+Darrin was able to push his stunning Roadster with disappearing doors that slid into the front fenders forward into production, some say with the prodding of Mrs. Kaiser after seeing the design.
+So, it would appear at the 1953 New York auto show with many admirers.
+Kaiser Motors was struggling as whole to stay alive, and only 435 Roadsters would be produced, and today represent the last of Dutch Darrin automotive legacy.